Stone-ResearchLife/xMem/README.md

 experiments to compare xMem against the baseline methods (DNNMem, SchedTune, and LLMem), and replicate the experimental data presented in the figures and tables of the paper.

+## Third-Party Code & Licensing
+- The `exp/baselines/LLmem/` directory contains code from the [LLMem](https://github.com/taehokim20/LLMem) project.
+This code is subject to its original license, the full text of which is included in the `LICENSE` file within that directory.
+- The `exp/baselines/LLmem/ColossalAI/` directory contains code from the [Colossal-AI](https://github.com/hpcaitech/ColossalAI/tree/v0.3.0) project.
+This code is subject to its original license, the full text of which is included in the `LICENSE` file within that directory.
+- The `exp/baselines/schedtune/` directory contains code from the [SchedTune](https://github.com/hadeelalbahar/SchedTune) project.
+This code is subject to its original license, the full text of which is included in the `LICENSE` file within that directory.

 ## 📂Project Structure